TokensWorth/ShaguTweaks-mods/README.md

+This fork fixes MAIL, LOOT FRAME, QUESTLOG.
+Turtlewow server doesnt respond to certain item_info calls, had to create some work arounds with mouseover and onclick.

 # ShaguTweaks-mods
 Adds additional vanilla 1.12 custom mods to the [ShaguTweaks](https://shagu.org/ShaguTweaks/) addon.
 These mods aim to preserve the spirit of the default UI while providing modern quality of life features.